raspibolt/raspibolt/raspibolt_69_tor.md

   * Go to [bitnodes.earn.com](https://bitnodes.earn.com/) and copy/paste your `.onion` address here:
   ![bitnodes](./images/69_bitnodes.png)
   * Check directly using the API by using this link (insert your own .onion address, like https://bitnodes.earn.com/nodes/627jdioviypreq7v.onion-8333/):
+  * If you dont see it as connectable, it does not mean that everything is not OK.
+Bitnode's site in combination with your new node sometimes takes some time to show properly.
+Try it again in few hours (or tomorrow).
     ```
     https://bitnodes.earn.com/nodes/[your-onion-adress.onion]-8333/
     ```